-Chris Hemsworth Will Return For ‘Star Trek 4' As James Kirk's Father, But How?
+Chris Hemsworth Is Confirmed For 'Star Trek 4'

 It’s a family affair in the fourth Star Trek.
 The movie, which is set to be released by Paramount Pictures at a date that has to be announced will bring back all of your favorite characters, including some that have long since left the franchise.
 On Monday the studio announced that Chris Hemsworth would return to Star Trek 4 to reprise his illustrious role as George Kirk, James Kirk’s father.
 But how exactly is that possible?